achreza/achreza/README.md

 # Reza

-Hi, I'm Achmad Fahreza 👨 (he/him)—a freelance and remote web developer at Home.
+Hi, I'm Achmad Fahreza 👨 Im a freelance and remote web developer at Home.
 I live in East Java, Indonesia. 🙌 I'm a Fullstack Developer with PHP and Javascript as Backend , Flutter as Frontend , Manage projects with git and understanding to deploy and publish projects on cpanel or vps, EDM and Pop musics lover, and tech enthusiast. 💕

 ## My Github Performance

 ![github stats](https://github-readme-stats.vercel.app/api?username=achreza&show_icons=true)

-## How I work

-My motivation is to be useful to others and fulfill my obligations to complete existing tasks, complete all checks ✅ that have not been completed and learn many new things 🆕 so that they remain open and easy to follow the flow. 😄

 ## Current activity